Vignesh-Gopalakannan/react-line-ellipsis/README.md

-## Show More/Less Text
+## React Line Ellipsis
-React show more/less widget allows us to truncate lengthy description based on number of lines.
+React line ellipsis widget allows us to truncate lengthy description based on number of lines with expand and collapse feature

 ## Features
 1.Dynamic source text can be provided.